geeknik/my-awesome-stars/topics.md

 ## penetration-testing

-- [johnsaigle/scary-strings](https://github.com/johnsaigle/scary-strings) - Collection of wordlists containing dangerous function calls in many languages
+- [factionsecurity/faction](https://github.com/factionsecurity/faction) - Pen Test Report Generation and Assessment Collaboration
+- [johnsaigle/scary-strings](https://github.com/johnsaigle/scary-strings) - If these strings are in your code, you might have a problem!
 - [APTRS/APTRS](https://github.com/APTRS/APTRS) - Automated pentest reporting with custom templates, project tracking, customer dashboard and client management tools.
 Streamline your security workflows effortlessly!
 - [sgxgsx/BlueToolkit](https://github.com/sgxgsx/BlueToolkit) - BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research,
 - [fardeen-ahmed/Bug-bounty-Writeups](https://github.com/fardeen-ahmed/Bug-bounty-Writeups) - Repository of Bug-Bounty Writeups